Materials-Informatics-Class-Fall2015/MIC-polymers/_posts/2015-09-30-Image_Prep.markdown

 #Image Preparation
 In order to perform reconstruction we need to first identify the two-point statistics of the autocorrelation in order to do phase recovery.
-This requires careful treatment of the data in order to successfully apply our relation from the autocorrelation to the two point statistics defined in the post here. (link to post coming)
+This requires careful treatment of the data in order to successfully apply our relation from the autocorrelation to the two point statistics defined in the post [here](http://materials-informatics-class-fall2015.github.io/MIC-polymers/2015/09/29/Derivation-equation/).

 As a visual aid the basic process is shown below.
 In this plot we have $\rho(r)$ is the scattering length density distribution (SLDD) and $I(s)$ is the experimental scatter data we have.
 We are effectively back tracking to $\Gamma_\rho(r)$ which